turkraft/springfilter/README.md

 You are able to change the date format by setting the static `DATE_FORMATTER` field of the `FilterConfig` class.
 You can also set it with the property `turkraft.springfilter.dateformatter.pattern`.

 ## MongoDB
 MongoDB is also partially supported as an alternative to JPA.
 The query input is compiled to a `Bson`/`Document` filter.
-You can then use it as you whish with `MongoTemplate` or `MongoOperations` for example.
+You can then use it as you wish with `MongoTemplate` or `MongoOperations` for example.

 > Requires **spring-data-mongodb**